Stacks (isolated instances)

 hstack stack service exp1 restart

-hstack stack service exp1 logsImplementation notes:
+hstack stack service exp1 logsFirst-time auth (recommended):

 - Service name/label is stack-scoped: